Programming-Fundamentals-Task-Force/4-2-account-and-accountmanager/README.md

 The `-cp` option specifies the _classpath_ where the class files are.

+WARNING: Do not modify the .github or gradle-tests directories.
+These directories are essential for the automated grading process, and any changes may result in incorrect grading.

 ## Instructions

 This problem is similar to the previous `Account` assignment, but now includes `AccountManager` with the use of enums and `ArrayList`.